A Look Inside: Military Counseling

 How to Become a Counselor in the Military

-Civilians who are interested in becoming a counselor in the military, whether it’s with active, guard, reserve, or veterans, must earn a master’s degree in counseling or a related field from an accredited program.
-Often independently licensed by their state, these individuals are first trained and educated as mental health counseling professionals, often with a specialization in marriage and family therapy, substance abuse, mental health, education, or a military-specific certification.
+Civilians who are interested in becoming a counselor in the military, whether it’s with active, guard, reserve, or veterans, must earn a master’s degree in counseling or a related field.
+These individuals are first trained and educated as mental health counseling professionals, often with a specialization in marriage and family therapy, substance abuse, mental health, education, or a military-specific certification.
 Some work for companies that are contracted with the government, while others who are already providing therapy in a private practice setting are able to enroll with TRICARE and get direct referrals from the DOD.

 Military enlisted personnel and their families have experiences, stressors, and issues that are not often seen among civilians.
-That’s why the role of the military counselor is such an important one.
-These mental health counselors provide valuable services that active, guard, reserve, and veteran personnel rely upon for support, education, assistance, and guidance.
-Both service members and their families benefit from these programs which help with to address both chronic, long-term issues as well as the struggles that occur with deployment and transition.
+Mental health counselors provide valuable services that active, guard, reserve, and veteran personnel rely upon for support, education, assistance, and guidance.
+Both service members and their families benefit from these programs which may help to address both chronic, long-term issues as well as the struggles that occur with deployment and transition.

 Last updated: April 2020